Welcome to Season 2021-22

 Nurse Tia with her own script and costume

-During the lockdown together we created presentations based on the powerful stories of our icons of the past through their voices.
+During the Lockdown we created presentations based on the powerful stories of our icons of the past through their voices.
 Here are a few of our wonderful characters.

 The Blue Box: Memories Of The Children Of War